 The Group proactively engages with all relevant stakeholders by providing technical expertise on banking and finance.
-In years 2023 - beginning 2024, the Group's public policy engagement had the following five key priorities:
+An effective way of avoiding unnecessary complexity is to advocate for simplicity in future regulation.
+Such has been Societe Generale's focus when providing feedback on draft European legislation such as the Retail Investment Strategy (RIS), the Retail Digital Euro or the Financial Data Access (FIDA) regulations.
+In years 2024 - beginning 2025, the Group's public policy engagement had the following five key priorities:

-- Ensure that sustainable finance regulatory initiatives for the financial sector are not defined in isolation but pay attention to consequences on the system of stakeholders impacted (e.g., our teams, our clients and prospects, our competitors, and nonregulated competitors).
-As a responsible bank, Societe Generale provides insights to make these regulations operationally implementable by its teams and advocates for global standards to (i) catalyze investments towards transitioning activities with the appropriate level of preparation and (ii) provide precise, understandable, and comparable information of ESG indicators and standards to our investors and clients and to our supervisors.
-As such, we provided technical expertise on a. the reporting, indicators and publications related to ESG; b. the integration of ESG criteria in investment products; c. the management and integration of ESG risk into the financial system.
-It should be noted that Societe Generale has committed publicly to the Paris Agreement; as a result, our advocacy activity on sectorial regulations related to the financial industry aim to ensure that modalities of these policies enable us and our clients to meet that goal while remaining competitive. - Provide data and insights to policymakers on regulations which could impact our business-model and our capacity to finance the economy, in the context of unprecedented crises (geopolitical and cost-of-living / inflation crisis).
-At the European level, Societe Generale notably advocated in 2023 for (i) the need for a level-playing field in the transposition of Basel III principles, in line with the specificities of the European financial sector and in consequence to the delay of transposition in other jurisdictions; (ii) the recognition of large French banks as a real asset in Europe, which should not be jeopardized by regulations which disadvantage cross-border activities or size, notably disproportionate contributions to the Single Resolution Fund; (iii) the necessity to make competitiveness in Europe a key driver of regulations, in the face of what is happening in other jurisdictions (US Inflation Reduction Act, UK regulatory reforms).
+Ensure that sustainable finance regulatory initiatives for the financial sector are not defined in isolation but pay attention to consequences on the system of stakeholders impacted (e.g., our teams, our clients and prospects, our competitors, and nonregulated competitors).
+As a responsible bank, Societe Generale provides insights to make these regulations operationally implementable by its teams and advocates for global standards to (i) ensure the double objective of decarbonization and competitiveness and (ii) provide precise, understandable, and comparable information of ESG indicators and standards to our investors and clients and to our supervisors.
+As such, we provided technical expertise on a. the simplification of sustainable finance regulation framework, in particular on the reporting on sustainability and the need of coherence with the banking regulation; b. the provision of ESG ratings; c. the management and integration of ESG risk into the financial system.

+It should be noted that Societe Generale has committed publicly to the Paris Agreement: as a result, our advocacy activity on sectorial regulations related to the financial industry aim to ensure that modalities of these policies enable us and our clients to meet that goal while remaining competitive.

+Provide data and insights to policymakers on regulations which could impact our business-model and our capacity to finance the economy, in the context of unprecedented crises and geopolitical tensions.
+At the European level, Societe Generale notably advocated in 2024 for (i) the need for a level-playing field in the transposition of Basel III principles, in line with the specificities of the European financial sector and in consequence to the delay of transposition in other jurisdictions, notably the US and the UK; (ii) the recognition of large French banks as a real asset in Europe, which should not be jeopardized by regulations which disadvantage cross-border activities or size; (iii) the necessity to simplify the EU regulatory burden with a view to enhancing Europe's competitiveness, in line with the recent recommendations of the Draghi and Letta reports.